 There were no letters or telegrams.

-Not the moon, not the stars interest me, but only meteorites.
+It’s not the moon or the stars that interest me, but only meteorites.

 1) to strengthen the negation expressed by the particle NOT